Introducing vegetables first during weaning

 Can this approach work for all babies?

 This approach will not work for every baby – some babies are not that eager to try solid foods and might require those sweeter flavours just to encourage them to open their mouths and get used eating.
 Those introducing solid foods a little later (after 6 months of age) will need to skip this initial vegetables-only tasting stage and introduce a greater range of foods, particularly iron-rich foods, from the start.
 Iron-rich foods should be introduced at around 6 months of age when your babies iron-stores are starting to run low.
 Good sources of iron include red meat (such as pork, beef or lamb), pulses (such as beans and lentils), tofu, green leafy vegetables, nuts (do not give whole) and eggs.

 So, if your baby is approaching 6 months of age and is showing signs that they may be ready for solid foods, you may wish to give the vegetables-first approach a go.
 You could choose to do this for the first few days or a couple of weeks, depending on the age of your baby.
 Please note – introducing solid food before the age of 4 months is not recommended as your baby’s kidneys and immune system are still developing.
 Variety is key so when you start introducing solid foods, try a new vegetable every day or so.
 It isn’t the quantity that is important at this stage, it is the tasting of different flavours.
 After this you can start to introduce iron-rich foods, protein foods, dairy foods, fruit and starchy carbohydrates in addition to the vegetables.

 What if we have already started weaning?

-If you have already started introducing solid foods or your children are passed weaning age and you didn’t do the vegetables-first approach, no need to worry.
+If you have already started introducing solid foods or your children are passed the baby-led weaning age and you didn’t do the vegetables-first approach, no need to worry.
 There are other ways to encourage vegetable-liking, including the repeated offering of vegetables.
 It can take 8-10 times of offering food for a child to even taste it, a few more to like it, so the key is to keep trying.